By Spring Childcare · 11 May 2026

 • Encourage your child to identify problems and brainstorm possible solutions.

-• Role-play scenarios where they practice making decisions and handling setbacks.
+• Roleplay scenarios where they practise making decisions and handling setbacks.

 • Celebrate their efforts, not just the outcome, to build confidence.